 Amazon Prime Membership

-If you haven’t already purchased an Amazon Prime membership, now would be the perfect time to finally sign up if you prefer shopping food online.
-Prime members could receive cheaper groceries and 5% cash back every time you shop at the Whole Foods market.
+If you haven’t already purchased an Amazon Prime membership, now would be the perfect time to finally sign up if you prefer shopping for food online.
+Prime members could receive cheaper groceries and 5% cash back every time they shop at the Whole Foods market.
 Plus, shipping is free with Amazon Prime!